-If you are currently enrolled in one of the above programs you can refer to the course guides in your enrolment program structure to check which courses are offered at our Vietnam campuses.
-If you do not study any of the above disciplines or programs, you could use your University electives.
+If you're currently enrolled in one of the above programs you can refer to the course guides in your enrolment program structure to check which courses are offered at our Vietnam campuses.
+If you don't study any of the above disciplines or programs, you could use your University electives.

 How much will it cost?

 New Colombo Plan (NCP) mobility grants are available to support eligible RMIT students wishing to study at our Vietnam campuses.

 To be eligible for NCP you must meet all of the following requirements:

 Currently enrolled in a bachelor or bachelor with honours program

 Have not received an NCP grant before

 You'll continue to pay your domestic or international student fees to RMIT Melbourne.
 While on exchange you remain enrolled as an RMIT student, paying fees and accruing HECS as usual.